 - less than 10 participants / more than 10 participants: No reservation required*

-* A headed letter from your institution requesting free admission for a disabled group must be presented at the ticket booth.
+* A headed letter from your institution requesting free admission for a disabled group must be presented at the cash desk.

 Tickets and reservations for pre-arranged groups on guided tours or for workshops